linb/react-hook-module/README.md

 #### `request.fetch`
  ----
 > **request.fetch(  )**
-> &emsp;&emsp;*[for useModule request plugin] To fetch data for the useModule's default request, only for the props with req_execute=false.
-You must use 'await' to call it, and it must be called in an async function.*
+> &emsp;&emsp;*To fetch data for the useModule's default request, only for the props with req_execute=false.
+You must use 'await' to call it, and it must be in an async function.*
 >  **[return]**
 > &emsp;&emsp;*Object, the request result.*
 ```javascript